 Monique Lopes is an instructor with the McMichael Canadian Art Collection.
 A 2020 graduate of the joint York University and Sheridan College YSDN design program (Congratulations, Monique!), she is actively pursuing a career in digital design.
 While her future as a professional artist leans to the technology side of the field, her beloved hobby is painting.
 Throughout the year she can be found at the gallery, teaching in the special camps and programming that McMichael offers.
 “These are both my passions: design and art,” she says.
 “I use a lot of my art principals in the values that I teach to kids, and I put that forth in my design practices as well.
 It all stems from my visual arts background.”

-For the past two years, Monique has participated in the McMichael En Plein Air Competition.
+For the past few years, Monique has participated in the McMichael En Plein Air Competition.
 “It has been such a cool experience,” she recalls.
 “I love the gallery and I love art.
 So, I thought it would be an amazing experience to paint on the grounds for a couple of days.
 But I had never done it before; two years ago was my first time doing en plein air.”